 An environmental impact assessment was conducted in order to answer requests from stakeholders such as funding bodies and in order to comply with local Kenyan regulations.59 The ESIAs were initiated beginning with the first plant, and have been updated with the addition of each additional stage, following the relevant environmental guidelines.
-These assessments analyze the following aspects: ecology; geology and soils; hydrology, hydrogeology and water resources; flora and fauna; and social aspects.
-Hells Gate National Park is home to a variety of wildlife and many species of birds and insects, such as the rare Lammergeyer,60 Griffon vulture,61 and the magnificent Verreaux's Black Eagle,62 among others.
+These assessments analyze the following aspects: ecology; geology and soils; hydrology, hydrogeology and water resources: flora and fauna; and social aspects.
+Hells Gate National Park is home to a variety of wildlife and many species of birds and insects, such as the rare Lammergever.60 Griffon vulture.61 and the magnificent Verreaux's Black Eagle,62 among others.
 Extensive wildlife censuses are conducted biennially in the area around the plant in order to properly observe and manage any changes to the local biodiversity.
 Each of the species are mapped, counted and categorized according to their proximity to the site and the probability of their natural habitats being affected.
-The majority of the changes identified in wildlife and mammalian behavior in the environmental audit. which was conducted in 2018, were found to be due to changes in breeding behavior due to climatic factors, and not due to Ormat's own activities.
-Ormatentered into an environmental
+The majority of the changes identified in wildlife and mammalian behavior in the environmental audit, which was conducted in 2018, were found to be due to changes in breeding behavior due to climatic factors, and not due to Ormat's own activities.

-Ormatentered into an environmental management agreement with the Kenyan Wildlife Service (KWS) to effectively manage environmental resources in the Park and to enhance conversation activities.
+Ormat entered into an environmental management agreement with the Kenyan Wildlife Service (KWS) to effectively manage environmental resources in the Park and to enhance conversation activities.
 The agreement, requires that all installed infrastructure will not obstruct wildlife movements, breeding or migratory patterns, that no exotic

 58 International Union for Conservation of Nature (IUCN) Category II national park refers to large protected areas that play a role in the connectivity of the landscape or seascape in that they are the home to large ecological processes and are complemented with species and ecosystems that are characteristic of the natural area.
 59 Relevant local Kenyan government regulations include: the Environmental Management and Coordination Act (EMCA) (1999), Regulation 31 of the Environmental (Impact Assessment and Audit) Regulations (2003) and the Kenyan National Biodiversity Strategy and Action Plan (2000).
+60 The Lammergeyer is listed as an IUCN "Near Threatened" species.
+61 The Griffon vulture is listed as an IUCN "Least Concern" species.
+62 The Verreaux's Black Eagle is listed as an IUCN "Least Concern" species.

-Geothermal pipelines designed to accommodate wildlife animals or plants will be introduced, that all rules and regulations of the Park will be followed and that local trees will be planted (with preference for the Tarchonanthus camphoratus species) in order to enhance the natural features of the Park.
+animals or plants will be introduced, that all rules and regulations of the Park will be followed and that local trees will be planted (with preference for the Tarchonanthus camphoratus species) in order to enhance the natural features of the Park.
 In 2018 an agroforestry tree nursery was established within the plant to provide seedlings to the locals for planting during the rainy seasons.
 The nursey is managed by employees from the local community.